History of Romania: Ottoman Romania

 After the Battle of Mohács in 1526, Transylvania belonged to the Eastern Hungarian Kingdom, from which the Principality of Transylvania emerged in 1570 by the Treaty of Speyer.

 By 1541, the entire Balkan peninsula and the southern and central parts of Hungary became Ottoman provinces.
 Moldavia, Wallachia, and Transylvania came under Ottoman suzerainty but remained fully autonomous and until the 18th century, had some internal independence.
 However, regions of Banat, Dobrogea and Crișana alongside cities of Giurgiu, Turnu and Braila were completely under Ottoman control.
 Unlike the autonomous Moldavia, Wallachia and Transylvania, many Muslims settled in those areas.
 During this period, the Romanian lands experienced a slow disappearance of the feudalism and the distinguishing of some rulers like Vasile Lupu and Dimitrie Cantemir in Moldavia, Matei Basarab and Constantin Brâncoveanu in Wallachia.
 At that time, the Russian Empire appeared to become the political and military power the threatened the Romanian principalities.

 John II, the non-Habsburg King of Hungary, moved his royal court to Alba Iulia in Transylvania and after his abdication from the Hungarian throne, he became the first Prince of Transylvania.
-His 1568 Edict of Turda was the first decree of religious freedom in the modern European history.
+His 1568 Edict of Turda enshrined freedom of conscience and religion and the free choice of clergy for congregations.
 In the aftermath, Transylvania was ruled by mostly Calvinist Hungarian princes until the end of the 17th century, and Protestantism flourished in the region.